ropensci/osmextract/cran-comments.md

 ## Release summary

-- We decided two import two new packages (httr and jsonlite) and changed the approach for downloading resources from the web.
-We also fixed some bugs.
-Details are listed in the NEWS file.
+- Help files below `man/` have been re-generated, so that they give rise to valid HTML5.

 ## Test environments

-- local Windows, R 4.0.5
+- local Windows, R 4.1.3
 - Github Actions: ubuntu-latest (r-release)
-- debian-gcc-devel, fedora-gcc-devel, and macos-highsierra-release-cran via rhub

 ## R CMD check results